Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Regular Matroids: Proof of Theorem

 In our algorithm we find such an $i$ and consider $S_1:= S_0 \setminus \{i\}$.
-We repeat the step of removing one element until we arrive at a set $\hat{S}\subseteq [m]$ of cardinality $d$.
+This step of removing one element is repeated until we arrive at a set $\hat{S}\subseteq [m]$ of cardinality $d$.
 In this process we can guarantee that